Review Your Data

 Note: In the Grid View Column Templates section at the bottom, you can view the currently saved templates, as well as Edit or Delete. - Provide a Name for your template and click Save Template

-- In the next screen, drag and drop fields which you would like to include in your Grid View Template from the Available Fields (left) to the Current Fields (right).
+- In the next screen, you can select fields which you would like to include in your Grid View Template.
+You can do this by dragging and dropping from the Available Fields (left) to the Current Fields (right).

-Likewise, you can remove fields from your template by dragging and dropping from Current Fields to Available Fields. - Once the fields you would like to include are in the Current Fields column (right) you can click and drag field name(s) up and down to reorder.
+- Once the fields you would like to include are in the Current Fields column on the right, you can click and drag field name(s) up and down to reorder.

 - Select the default Sort Order if you would like to consistently sort results in this grid view by a particular attribute.